 Full backup vs. disk mirroring

-Although the terms full backup and disk mirroring may suggest that they are accomplishing the same thing, the processes and results may be very different.
+Although the terms full backup and disk mirroring might suggest that they are accomplishing the same thing, the processes and results might be very different.
 As noted, a full backup comprises a copy of data that must be protected, but it usually does not include operating systems, related files and application software.
-Disk mirroring, on the other hand, creates an exact replica of a source drive which will often include the server OS and applications.
+Mirror backup, on the other hand, creates an exact replica of a source drive which will often include the server OS and applications.

 The differences are important particularly for disaster recovery operations, rather than routine operational recoveries.
 Recovering a full backup will ensure that the data needed to recover from a disaster is available, but it will likely lack the necessary components to start up servers and storage systems at a remote location.
-A disk (or drive) mirror often includes those elements, so it is relatively easy to spin up servers and storage to run business operations from the remote facility.
+A disk -- or drive -- mirror often includes those elements, so it's relatively easy to spin up servers and storage to run business operations from the remote facility.

 Full backup vs. snapshots and replication